 A complainant or respondent may request an appeal of the outcome of the investigation in writing to the Office of Student Conduct within a reasonable time as designated in the outcome letter (typically within five (5) calendar days of their receipt of the outcome).
+An appeal is limited to fifteen (15) pages.
 The original finding is presumed to have been decided reasonably and appropriately, and the only grounds for appeal are as follows: